BitcoinDesign/Guide/guide/designing-products/personal-finance.md

    layout = "float-left"
 %}

 Investing is about turning the money you have into more money over time.
 From individuals to governments to corporations to pension funds, the goal of investing is growth.
-This necessarily requires the involvement of third parties, which is beyond the focus of this guide (at least for now).
+This necessarily requires the involvement of third parties, which is beyond the focus of this guide.

 </div>